StormSchutte/Data-Science-Related/languages/python/curriculum.md

 # Python Programming | Curriculum
 ### Put together by Storm Schutte

+### Python as a language:
+Python's versatility extends beyond data science.
+It powers web development frameworks like Django and Flask, facilitates scripting tasks, and supports automation.
+Its extensive standard library and vibrant community ensure abundant resources.
+Python's syntax promotes clean, concise code, fostering productivity and collaboration.

+### Python in data science:
+Python is crucial in data science due to its rich ecosystem of libraries like NumPy, Pandas, and scikit-learn.
+These tools enable efficient data manipulation, analysis, and machine learning.
+Python's simplicity and readability make it accessible to researchers and industry professionals alike.

 ## Module 1: Introduction to Python
 Overview of Python: History and Advantages